ATGardner/atgardner.github.com/_posts/2014-08-17-day-128-trooper-spring-to-seeping-spring.markdown

 ---

  Today I had 4 great trail moments.
- The first one was when I got at&amp;t cell reception at mile 2077.5, under the power lines.
+ The first one was when I got att cell reception at mile 2077.5, under the power lines.
 I called home, and it really made my day.
  The second was when I got to forest road 57, Copper Tone was there with his trail magic ice cream floats.
-There was a bunch of hikers there, including Banjo, Peanut &amp; Dozen, Six Pack (whom I just met), Foggy Goggles &amp; Soul Craft and some others.
+There was a bunch of hikers there, including Banjo, Peanut Dozen, Six Pack (whom I just met), Foggy Goggles  Soul Craft and some others.
  I stayed there for
  about half an hour, and then headed out at 14:30 to finish the remaining 9 miles of the day.
 I only hiked for about 1.5 miles, when I came to a sign stating there is trail magic at the Timothy Lake campground, only 0.25 miles of